yangyueren/ChaggieSearchEngine/README.md

 1. You need to first configure your elasticseatch
 2. You should create the index in the ES using the command in es_command.md
 4. Configure the port and index of es, mongoldb in the project file resources/application.properties
-5. Now you can run the project in IntelliJ IDEA.
+5. Now you can create a project in IntelliJ IDEA and import the files of src and pom.xml
 5. I only give some data examples in the folder *merged*.
 Sorry about that I can't offer all the 6400 entries and 10w+ picutures.